 We have seen what a difference a QB can make for your dynasty team.
 Even in 1QB formats, a borderline playoff team can catapult themselves into the championship game with the right quarterback.

 Some pundits love Zach Wilson.
 Don’t get me wrong, I do too.
-However, placing him over Justin Fields seems like getting too cute with things.
+However, placing him over Fields in terms of fantasy value seems like getting too cute with things.

-Fields transferred to the University of Ohio State and started his ascension as a sophomore.
+Fields transferred to Ohio State University and started his ascension as a sophomore.
 Fields saw success immediately, completing 238 of 354 passes (67.2%) for 3,272 yards and 41 touchdowns to 3 interceptions.
 He also added 137 rushes for 484 yards and 10 scores.
 That performance earned the true sophomore a third-place finish in the 2019 Heisman voting, behind Joe Burrow and Oklahoma quarterback Jalen Hurts.

 His 2020 season is even more impressive given the circumstances

 His 2020 season was most impressive and also more impactful than people think.
-If not for Justin Fields, we might not even have had a season at all.
-Fields and Lawrence were two of the largest voices in the “We want to play” campaign in which student-athletes were trying to have sports resume.
+If not for Fields, we might not even have had a season at all.
+Fields and Lawrence were two of the largest voices in the “We want to play” campaign in which student-athletes were trying to gets sports to resume.

 Fields’ performance vs. Clemson